 Excessive use can lead to gallstones

-Recovery of Somatostatin Analogs
+Recovery After Somatostatin Analogs

 Depending on the type of endocrine disorder, location of the tumor, and the somatostatin analog used, you could be given an intramuscular or subcutaneous injection.
 The injections are given on an outpatient basis and there are rare chances of any major side effects.
 Somatostatin analogs with oral formulations have better acceptability.